rwydaegh/goliat/docs/api_reference.md

 Manages execution time tracking, ETA estimation, and study phase management.

 This class divides a study into phases (setup, run, extract), calculates weighted progress, and estimates the time remaining.
-It also saves updated time estimates to a configuration file after each run, making it self-improving.
+It also saves timing data to a session-specific configuration file in the `data/` folder (e.g., `profiling_config_a1b2c3d4.json`) after each run, ensuring clean session isolation and avoiding conflicts between concurrent runs.

 <a id="profiler.Profiler.__init__"></a>